strongqa/howitzer/README.md

 ```

 ## Usage
-to deploy the framework, type:
+To deploy the framework, type:

 ```bash
 mkdir test_automation